UmairPirzada/JAVA_Programming/Order of Precedence, Type Casting, and Math Class_Lab_02.md

 # 1. Implicit Casting / Widening Casting
 In implicit casting, Java automatically converts smaller data types to larger data types.
 The order of data types in Java from least to most precise is:

+Widening casting is done automatically when passing a smaller size type to a larger size type:

 byte > short > int > long > float > double

 ```java